VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/css.md

 <script>    document.getElementById("webMenu").open = true;</script>

-Let me start by saying that {{< vale >}}**C**ascading **S**tyle **S**heets{{< /vale >}} - CSS - is not a hard language to write.
+Let me start by saying that **C**ascading **S**tyle **S**heets - CSS - is not a hard language to write.
 The problem is not the language<footnote>Mostly.
 If you're doing something complex, such as working with animations, the syntax can get a bit weird</footnote>, but with how humans don't think about style and art in a linear way and dealing with the complexities of different devices.

 ## How we think about style

-Look around this website, there are things that are stylistically cohesive - the color theme,  the way I indicate that something is a local link by {{< button relref="/design/web/langs/css" color="design" >}} putting it in a button {{< /button >}} with a color that matches where it goes.
+Look around this website, there are things that are stylistically cohesive - the color theme,  the way I indicate that something is a local link by {{< button relref="/design/web/langs/css">}} putting it in a button {{< /button >}} with a color that matches where it goes.
 That makes sense to the part of our brains that wants to see the full overview and look at the completed picture.
 We like to think of art from the **macroscopic scale**.

 In the vast majority of contexts, this line of thought works.
 Think about digital art - you put pixels on layers and stack those layers.
 The one thing you have to worry about is color on each pixel.
 Sure, if you're stacking layers with weirder blend modes it can start to get more complicated but it's almost always easy to think about what the change you're making will look like before you make it.
 There is a convenient 1:1 relationship between you and the content on the screen.

 We do not want to have to think about styling every. single. element. on our web page.
 You would not want to have to set the background color, font sizes, line height, etc. etc. each time you made a new element.
-You need to be able to set defaults for each {{< vale >}}type of{{< /vale >}} thing on the page.
+You need to be able to set defaults for each type of thing on the page.

 At the same time, it's necessary to think about individual elements sometimes and give special attention to one thing on a page.
 For example on this website I have tables where things need color applied to make them easier to read.